Five energy-consuming habits to kick before the price cap rise in January

 We all have some bad habits, like leaving the lights on, that could be costing us more money in energy bills.
 (Getty Images)

-Ahead of the announcement, many of us will be looking for new ways to bring down our energy usage - and that can include kicking a few habits that may be using more energy than you think.
+Many of us will be also looking for new ways to bring down our energy usage - and that can include kicking a few habits that may be using more energy than you think.

-Here are four things you can do right away to start reducing your energy use and start making savings.
+Here are five things you can stop doing right away to start reducing your energy use and start making savings.

 💡 Stop leaving your lights on